ibexa/documentation-developer/docs/guide/custom_policies.md

 The type class implements `eZ\Publish\SPI\Limitation\Type`.

-- `accept`, `validate` and `buildValue` implement the value class usage logic.
+- `accept`, `validate` and `buildValue` implement the logic for using the value class.
-- `evaluate` challenges a limitation value against the current user, the subject object and other context objects to return if the limitation is satisfied or not. `evaluate` is, among others, used by `PermissionResolver::canUser` (to check if a user having access to a function can use it in its limitations) and `PermissionResolver::lookupLimitations`.
+- `evaluate` assesses a limitation value against the current user, the subject object, and other context objects to determine if the limitation is satisfied or not. `evaluate` is used, among others places, by `PermissionResolver::canUser` (to check if a user with access to a function can use it in its limitations) and `PermissionResolver::lookupLimitations`.

 ```php
 [[= include_file('code_samples/back_office/limitation/src/Security/Limitation/CustomLimitationType.php') =]]
 ```

-The type class is set as a service tagged `ezpublish.limitationType` with an alias to identify it, and to link it to the value.
+The type class is registered as a service tagged with `ezpublish.limitationType` and given an alias to identify it, as well as to link it to the value.

 ``` yaml
 services: